OneAutumnLeef/DankDraw.io/README.md

 ## 👩🏻‍💻 DESCRIPTION
-Welcome to `skribbl.io 🎨`, a digital rendition of the classic game of pictionary, where players utilize a chatroom to guess answers and control gameplay.
+Welcome to `DankDraw.io 🎭`, a digital rendition of the classic game of pictionary, where players utilize a chatroom to guess answers and control gameplay.
 This project was heavily inspired by the popular online game, [**skribbl.io**](https://skribbl.io/).

-`skribbl.io` was made by [@00eemsy](https://github.com/00eemsy) (emily) and [@ycheuk](https://github.com/ycheuk) (yikyin) as part of our 2024 reed hackathon.
-This hackathon acted as an introduction to HTML, CSS, JavaScript, web development, client-server interactions, etc., and `skribbl.io` was the capstone of our week-long learning experience!
+`DankDraw.io` was made by [@OneAutumnLeef](https://github.com/OneAutumnLeef) (Deraj) and [@Sharankarthick](https://github.com/Sharankarthick) (Sharan Karthick) and [@] as part of our 2024 Global Game Jam.
+This whimsical platform merges memes, madness, and web development prowess into a sensational experience.

 This game was created with HTML/CSS/JavaScript, with the help of runtime environments/frameworks/etc. such as [Node.js](https://nodejs.org/en), [Express.js](https://expressjs.com/), and [Socket.IO](https://socket.io/) for our backend

-⬇️ opening still of `skribbl.io`
+⬇️ opening still of `DankDraw.io`
 ![](./visuals/opening.png)

 ## 💡 INSTRUCTIONS